 - Bringing In-house and external talent experience on par with customer experience

 - Focusing on talent retention on par with customer retention

-- Investing in people’s growth on par with investment in building products and services.
+- Investing in people’s growth is on par with investment in building products and services.
 ROI from both is interconnected organization brand and reputation

 - Co-designing culture value on par with product and services value